-The Cheapest cities that feature on our list of the cheapest cities in the USA in July,2024 offer ways to elevate your lifestyle without depleting your bank account.
+The Cheapest cities that feature on our list of the cheapest cities in the USA in September,2024 offer ways to elevate your lifestyle without depleting your bank account.
 Settling down in any of these cities could be ideal for you, especially if you are an international student.
 The US is reputed for providing quality education and because of that, hosts a huge number of international students from around the globe.

 Before choosing to settle in any city, one of the most crucial personal factors you will have to make is the affordability of the city.
 Before moving, you should consider succinctly the home value, cost of rent, local and state tax rates, cost of living index, cost of transit, utilities, and food.
 You wouldn’t want to settle in a city that will drain your purse!
 You can buy a house at a lower price in these cities.